-In the design process of the Fractalis three equally important imperatives of practicality, ergonomics, and aesthetics of ideal design were respected, translating them in to requirements of accuracy, robustness, wearing comfort, maximum readability in displaying the time, and aesthetically pleasing look and feel.
+In the design process of the Fractalis, three equally important imperatives of ideal design were respected: practicality, ergonomics, and aesthetics.
+These principles were translated into requirements of accuracy, robustness, wearing comfort, maximum readability in displaying the time, and an aesthetically pleasing look and feel.

-These requirements were followed pragmatically into logical conclusion in selection of materials, dimensions and part functionality, and finally result of the design was meticulously engineered into first prototype series.
+Continuing on, these requirements were followed pragmatically to a logical conclusion in the selection of premium materials, dimensions, and component functionalities.
+Finally, the result of the design was meticulously engineered into the first prototype series.

-Fractalis is a watch with fresh combination of traditional and novel features; crystal protected by bezel, rotation free caseback, downward shaped and changeable compressor lugs holding bezel, case and caseback together, and functional solid-steel dial.
+Fractalis is a watch with a fresh combination of traditional and novel features.
+It incorporates innovative design elements such as a crystal protected by a bezel, a rotation-free caseback, downward-shaped and changeable compressor lugs that secure the bezel, case, and caseback together, and a functional solid-steel dial.

 WHY IS FRACTALIS DIFFERENT?

-Unlike in conventional watches, in Fractalis lugs and case are separate pieces.
-Though, this is not just a design quirk, but it serves a definitive purpose.
-Lugs have small claws at upper and lower sides, and are attached to case with small screws.
+Unlike in conventional watches, in Fractalis lugs and the case are separate pieces.
+Though this is not just a design quirk, it serves a definitive purpose.
+Lugs have small claws at the upper and lower sides and are attached to the case with small screws.

-Claws compress caseback and bezel to their places, and there is no need to rotate caseback, which may compromise gasket sealing capacity.
+Claws on the lugs compress the caseback and bezel to their places, and there is no need to rotate the caseback, which may compromise the gasket sealing capacity.

-Flat sapphire crystal is kept in place under the bezel, which completely prevents the possibility of crystal pop due to air pressure changes, and elevated bezel also reduces risk of any mechanical impact to crystal.
+The flat sapphire crystal is securely kept in place under the bezel, which completely prevents the possibility of the crystal popping due to air pressure changes, and an elevated bezel also reduces the risk of any mechanical impact on the crystal.

-Dial of Fractalis is heavy and solid piece of stainless steel, and it also serves as a movement holder.
-Traditionally watch movement is kept in place by dial feet, two thin wires that extrude from dial back in to the movement.
-This arrangement is susceptible to bending or breaking of the feet, causing movement to break loose.
+The dial of Fractalis is a heavy and solid piece of stainless steel, and it also serves as a movement holder.
+Traditionally the watch movement is kept in place by dial feet, two thin wires that extrude from the dial back into the movement.
+This arrangement is susceptible to bending or breaking off the feet, causing the movement to break loose.

-In Fractalis, movement fits inside the dial piece, and is locked in place with three screws and sturdy retainer ring.
-There is no way movement can break loose in Fractalis!
+In Fractalis, the movement fits inside the dial component and is locked in place with three screws and a sturdy retainer ring.
+There is no way a movement can break loose in Fractalis!

-Abovementioned design choices give Fractalis its unique, strong and easy-to-recognize look, where form follows function.
+The abovementioned design choices give Fractalis its unique, strong, and easy-to-recognize look, where form follows function seamlessly.

 Case diameter 42 mm